Utsabab/agentic-music-recommender/README.md

 - Parallelism is sometimes the simplest solution to latency
 - Resilient systems make failure sgraceful, when API fails, the system falls back to classic mode
 - Multi-agent architecture makes each agent testable in islotaion

+This project demonstrates my learnings on designing end-to-end AI integrated system, implementing modular components such as agentic framework, testing and evaluating the system reliability, and documenting and explaining the AI decision making process clearly and responsibly.
+As an engineer, it is ever more crucial to learn to collaborate with AI tools and this project has given me that opportunity.
+Throughout the projects, I have honed my skills on collaborating with AI tools and have focused on thinking creatively and utilizing AI to implement the solutions.